 April 9th, 2019 | Alla Schay, General Manager, Industrials, Government & Education.

-7 Reasons Your Organization Needs A Motor Vehicle Record (MVR) Monitoring Program
+7 Reasons Your Organization Needs A Continuous Motor Vehicle Record (MVR) Program

 - Was there a way for me to know sooner?

-- How much risk did I inadvertently expose my company?
+- How much risk was my company exposed to?

 - Will I continue to be lucky that no serious accidents (or worse) occur?

-- What can I do to quickly change this?
+- What can I do to change this fast?

-Here are seven reasons why you should consider adopting a continuous workforce monitoring program:
+Here are seven reasons why you should consider adopting a continuous Motor Vehicle Record (MVR) monitoring program: